 When little ones see their daddies and mummies using their smartphones and tablets, they are naturally curious!
 They might wonder to themselves, “What is daddy or mummy doing?
 Why are they looking at that screen instead of me!”.
 Within moments, they might make a grab for the phone or tablet.
 What should you do as a parent?
 Should you give your child your device?
 While apps on these devices have educational benefits, too much screen time can lead to eye strain and other health problems.
 It’s best to delay introducing your child to devices.

 That’s why, it is important to monitor the amount of screen time your young child has.
-Children under 18 months old should not be allowed any passive viewing screen time (passive viewing refers to screen viewing without adult co-viewing and interaction) as the early years are a critical window for children’s cognitive development.
+According to Centre for Holistic Initiatives for Learning & Development (CHILD), children under 18 months old should not be allowed any passive viewing screen time (passive viewing refers to screen viewing without adult co-viewing and interaction) as the early years are a critical window for children’s cognitive development.
 Children between 18 and 36 months should have no more than 1 hour of screen time each day.
 While older kids can have some screen time, do still set a limit and watch what media they consume.

 As a parent, you want to set restrictions to ensure that screen time is not just education but also healthy.
 This means establishing some ground rules on the use of screen time in the family and sticking to them!
 Here’s how you can delay and limit screen time for your child.